The Power of Explanatory Style: How Explanations Shape Reality

 Lets take, for example, a belief such as, “if I fail, I’m stupid.”
 This belief is stable, global, and personal.
 Therefore, any failure filtered through this belief creates a pessimistic explanation, leading to the demoralizing and shameful conclusion that “I’m stupid.”

+The underlying program or rule is not seen.
+All we experience is the sense of stupidity for failure.
 Any real change requires discovery of these unwritten silent rules working beneath awareness.
 Once we discover the rule, we can dispute it.

-Dispute:
+2. Dispute:

 Many of our automatic thoughts have no claim to reality.
 We pick up beliefs from society and personal interactions, integrating the foundational explanations into the unseen world of our minds.
 Consequently, these basic judgements become the invisible masters of what we think and how we feel.
 However, once we recognize their existence, we can go to work, applying concepts of logic to dispute their validity, and transform the beliefs into something that better serves our lives.

-The theory of explanatory styles has some usefulness as we struggle to understand our subjective interpretations.
+โThe theory of explanatory styles has some usefulness as we struggle to understand our subjective interpretations.
 We can mediate these beliefs and transform some of our emotional reactions.

 I believe life is much more complicated than a linear set of events, moving from an experience, to a cognition, and landing at an emotion.
 We bounce back and forth, once an outside event begins the movement.
 Feeling affects, cognitions, and emotions constantly interacting, impacting each other, and impacting the surrounding environment.
 Explanatory style may play a role in this dynamic interplay of events many times before the concluding scene.